 April 13, 1974

-President Spencer W. Kimball of the LDS Church publicly announces that CCH would become Brigham Young University–Hawaii Campus and that Dr. Dan W. Anderson would succeed President Brower as the fifth president of the school.
+President Spencer W. Kimball of the LDS Church publicly announces that CCH will become Brigham Young University–Hawaii, and that Dr. Dan W. Anderson will succeed President Brower as the fifth president of the school.

-Showcase Hawaii, the University's performing group, makes its first tour of Asia.
+Showcase Hawaii, a university performing group, makes its first tour of Asia.